amitjoy/osgi-messaging/README.md

 * `in.bytehue.messaging.mqtt5.api.MqttMessageContextBuilder` - an extended service of `org.osgi.service.messaging.MessageContextBuilder` that could be used to prepare MQTT 5.0 specific message context.
 * `in.bytehue.messaging.mqtt5.api.TargetCondition` - marker service interface which consumers can implement to provide services with properties that can be used as conditional target to the MQTT client.
 That means, consumer can provide filters that should be satisfied before MQTT client is up and running.
+* `in.bytehue.messaging.mqtt5.api.MqttMessageCorrelationIdGenerator` - service interface to be implemented by consumers to provide the functionality for generating correlation identifiers required for reply-to channels

 #### Examples in Action